Dolly mixture

 Dolly mixture is a British confection, consisting of a variety of multi-coloured fondant shapes, such as cubes and cylinders with subtle flavourings, and sugar-coated jellies.
+They are considered a sweeter alternative to the more bitter liquorice allsorts and are primarily aimed at young children.

 In the UK, a variety of dolly mixture sold as Dolly Mix is produced under the Barratt brand, owned by Valeo Confectionery.

 In 2022, UK supermarket chain Iceland introduced a Dolly Mix flavour ice cream to its range of Barratt-themed products.

-Research by Perspectus Global, published in 2024 in Kennedy's Confection, found that Dolly Mix was the 14th favourite sweet of all time among the 2000 Britons surveyed.

 The Goon Show character Bluebottle was frequently rewarded or bribed with a quantity of dolly mixture, jelly babies, or similar sweets.